Transitioning from relaxed to natural hair is a transformative journey that allows you to embrace and celebrate your unique beauty.

-We I made the decision to go natural, I had no desire to do the “big chop” so I decided to be a long-term transitioner.
-I had an idea of what to expect after previously transitioning for 7 months, but I still had no idea how to take care of my natural hair.
-Here are some tips that I have learned as a long-term transitioner.
+When I made the decision to return to natural, I had no desire to do the “big chop” so I did a long-term transition.
+I had an idea of what to expect after previously transitioning for 7 months, but I still didn’t know the correct way to do it.
+Transitioning from relaxed to natural hair for 14 months wasn’t easy, but I was successful.

 Do Your Research

 One of the reasons I ended up relaxing my hair again was due to little or no research.
 I had 3-5 inches of new hair growth and didn’t know how to take care of transitioning hair or that there were different types of relaxer alternatives.

 It wasn’t until my friend sent me a link to YouTube showing natural hair tutorials, product reviews, and hair stories.